-He regularly counsels clients in a broad range of technologies, including pharmaceuticals, biotechnology, biologics, chemicals, polymers, medical devices, food sciences, cosmetics and consumer products.
+He regularly counsels clients in a broad range of technologies, including pharmaceuticals, biotechnology, biologics, chemicals, polymers, medical devices, energy, food sciences, cosmetics and consumer products.
 He has experience in a variety of bio-pharmaceutical matters, including Hatch-Waxman litigation, pre-ANDA diligence, and counseling on pharmaceutical patent life cycle management.

 His practice includes transactional due diligence, particularly in the life sciences area, where he has represented a variety of companies, investment funds, and venture capital and private equity groups in connection with the acquisition and valuation of IP assets.